Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 **Loor Given-Man**

 Dying wasn’t what he thought it’d be like.
-Loor woke up in a *strange* place, on a nice comfortable bed...a steel bed?
+Loor woke up in a *strange* place, on a nice comfortable bed... a steel bed?

 The blanket was strange, too.
 Thin, very soft, *definitely* not a pelt of any kind.
 He was in a hut, maybe?
 Bleary-eyed, he looked around, then felt something tugging at his arm.
-A thin clear vine of some kind, which went to a bag of...something...up on a metal hook.
+A thin clear vine of some kind, which went to a bag of... something... up on a metal hook.

 Something told him he probably shouldn’t fiddle with it.
 Or sit up, either.
 Actually, not sitting up felt like a *very* good idea.
 Still, he turned his head.